lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The KEM combiner used in this specification requires a domain separator `Domain` input.
 The following table shows the HEX-encoded domain separator for each Composite ML-KEM AlgorithmID; to use it, the value MUST be HEX-decoded and used in binary form.
 The domain separator is simply the DER encoding of the composite algorithm OID.

 Each Composite ML-KEM algorithm has a unique domain separator value which is used in constructing the KEM combiner in ({{sec-kem-combiner}}).
-This helps protect against a different algorithm arriving at the same shared secret even if all inputs are the same; for example `id-MLKEM768-X25519-SHA3-256` and X-Wing {{X-Wing}} have identical component algorithms and KEM combiners but since they have different security properties, they use different domain separators in order to make them incompatible by design.
+This helps protect against a different algorithm arriving at the same shared secret key even if all inputs are the same; for example `id-MLKEM768-X25519-SHA3-256` and X-Wing {{X-Wing}} have identical component algorithms and KEM combiners but since they have different security properties, they use different domain separators in order to make them incompatible by design.

 The domain separator is simply the DER encoding of the OID.
 The following table shows the HEX-encoded domain separator value for each Composite ML-KEM algorithm.